 There is often some confusion among employers and employees alike regarding the criteria for the two programs, which unfortunately can sometimes result in failing to utilize them.
-Part of the motivation to write this article is the fact that most H-1B petitions must be filed in the first week of April 2017, which is coming up soon.
-The other reason is to provide a clear and concise explanation to employers and employees so that they can utilize the program that best suits them and not shy away from them because they have not understood the programs fully.
+The motivation for this article is to provide a clear and concise explanation to employers and employees so that they can utilize the program that best suits them and not shy away from them because they have not understood the programs fully.

-The basic criteria for a H-1B employees is detailed in guidance issued by the U.S. Citizenship and Immigration Services (USCIS):
+The basic criteria for an H-1B employee are detailed in the guidance provided by USCIS:

-- Requirement 1 – You must have an employer-employee relationship with the petitioning U.S. employer.
+- The employee must have an employer-employee relationship with the petitioning U.S. employer.

-- Requirement 2 – Your job must qualify as a specialty occupation by meeting certain specified criteria.
+- The employee’s job must qualify as a specialty occupation by meeting certain specified criteria.

-- Requirement 3 – Your job must be in a specialty occupation related to your field of study.
+- The employee’s job must be in a specialty occupation related to his or her field of study.

-- Requirement 4 – You must be paid at least the actual or prevailing wage for your occupation, whichever is higher.
+- The employee must be paid at least the actual or prevailing wage for the occupation, whichever is higher.

-- Requirement 5 – An H-1B visa number must be available at the time of filing the petition, unless the petition is exempt from numerical limits.
+- An H-1B visa number must be available at the time of filing the petition unless the petition is exempt from numerical limits.

 Who can apply for the H-1B visa?